Magnetic Resonance Imaging (MRI)

 - Personalized/1-on-1 tutoring

 *In response to COVID-19 the program has received a temporary distance education delivery approval.
+The program includes a residential externship component.

 MRI Technologists are in Demand!